monmima/php-sqlite-crud/README.md

 # php-sqlite-crud

-A simple CRUD project involving PHP and SQLite
+A simple CRUD project involving PHP and SQLite.

+Version of this project hosted on Heroku: https://php-sqlite-crud-2.herokuapp.com/

 ## Running a project